 Download: Working Paper Version

-"Targeted Advertising on Competing Platforms" (with Qiang Gong and Huanxing Yang) The BE Journal of Theoretical Economics (2018)
+"Targeted Advertising on Competing Platforms" (with Qiang Gong and Huanxing Yang) B.E.
+Journal of Theoretical Economics (2018)

 This paper studies targeted advertising in two-sided markets.
 Each of the two competing platforms has single-homing consumers on one side and multi-homing advertising firms on the other.
 We focus on how asymmetry in platforms’ targeting abilities translates into asymmetric equilibrium outcomes, and how changes in targeting ability affect the price and volume of ads, consumer welfare, and advertising firms' profits.
 We also compare social incentives and equilibrium incentives in investing in targeting ability.

 "Experiments in Market Design" forthcoming in C. Monica Capra, Rachel Croson, Mary Rigdon and Tanya Rosenblat (eds), Handbook of Experimental Game Theory, Cheltenham, UK and Northampton, MA, USA: Edward Elgar Publishing.

 "Commitment and Cheap Talk in Search Deterrence" (with Xin Zhao) Revise & Resubmit at RAND Journal of Economics